Why Small Businesses Are the Primary Target

-Small businesses account for 46% of all cyberattack victims, yet the vast majority operate without a dedicated security analyst on staff.
+Small businesses absorb 46% of all cyberattacks, yet the vast majority operate without a dedicated security analyst on staff.
 Attackers know this gap exists — and they exploit it systematically.
 Every laptop, workstation, server, and mobile device connected to your network is an endpoint, and each one is a potential entry point for ransomware, credential theft, or silent data exfiltration.

 Managed endpoint security for small business closes this gap by pairing enterprise-grade Endpoint Detection and Response (EDR) technology with 24/7 Security Operations Center (SOC) monitoring — giving your business professional detection and response capacity without requiring an in-house security team.
 Rather than reacting after a breach, you gain continuous visibility across every device and a contractually defined response process when threats are confirmed.

-This guide covers how managed endpoint protection works in practice, the specific regulatory requirements driving adoption in 2026, and the essential questions to ask any provider before committing to a service agreement.
-If you want to benchmark your current exposure first, review our security awareness training program framework before evaluating vendors.
+This guide covers how managed endpoint protection works in practice, which regulatory requirements are driving adoption in 2026, and the essential questions to ask any provider before signing a service agreement.
+If you want to benchmark your current exposure first, our overview of ransomware attack methods provides useful context before you evaluate vendors.

 IBM Cost of Data Breach Report 2024